In a Nutshell:

 An Overview of the Homedics HMC-100 Massage Chair

-Let’s start by talking about aesthetics because that’s what you’ll notice first.
+Let’s start by discussing aesthetics because that’s what you’ll notice first.

 At first glance, two things stand out about this model.
 First, it bears the unmistakable design influences of a gaming chair, but it also contains enough in the way of conventional styling that it won’t look out of place in your living room.